4 Chapter 4 – Analysis of Carbohydrates

 • Add 0.5 mL of iodine solution to each tube.

 • The iodine reaction will be immediate.
-Record the results in Table 1.
+Record the results (color) in Table 1.

-1. After all samples have been tested and results recorded:
+1. After all samples are tested and results recorded:

 • Dispose of all samples in a waste container as instructed by the professor.